911629-dot/Portafolio_optimization_backtesting/README.md

 4. Backtests both portfolios on a user-defined out-of-sample test period
 5. Reports returns, volatility, Sharpe ratio, max drawdown, and final capital

+The backtesting cases in this repository are designed to stress-test the model across different historical market regimes — bull markets, crashes, rate hike cycles, and geopolitical shocks — to understand where the model performs well and where its limitations appear.

 ---

 ## How to use